didemolcer/information-quality-assessment/README.md

 <i>Didem Ölçer, and Tugba Taskaya Temizel (2020).
 Quality Assessment of Web-Based Information on Type 2 Diabetes, Online Information Review, Emerald Insight (submitted).</i>

+The study investigates the impact of textual and content-based features in predicting the quality of health-related texts.

 The platform provides the following materials:

 <b>documents/</b>